jiaaro/jiaaro/_posts/2014-08-28-Mailbox-for-mac.md

 Snooze works just like your alarm clock.
 Makes the message go away for a little while, then return to the top of your inbox.
 How long can be “later” (3 hours), “tonight” (6 pm), tomorrow, this weekend, next week, among other options.
 Almost all of them are configurable.
 Snooze is simple.
 Snooze is great.
 Snooze is why my inbox is now empty.

-I’m a bit surprised that Mailbox is a Dropbox product.
+I’m was surprised that Mailbox is a Dropbox product.
 I’m concerned about their motivation; how do they make money on this?
 They’ve made versions for iPhone, iPad, Mac, and Android, which is an impressive level of dedication.
-Is automatic dropbox integration for attachments enough to keep this going?
+But is automatic dropbox integration for attachments enough to keep this going?

 Still, I think I’ll keep it.
 For now.